Every SaaS business, regardless of its maturity or the industry it’s in, can benefit from offering product integrations.

 They can be worth implementing when at least one of the following scenarios rings true:

-- You need to take your integrations to market quickly.
-Many integrations can significantly improve your team’s ability to attract and retain clients, but lengthy timelines for building each integration threatens to hamper both new business sales and client retention.
+Many integrations can significantly improve your team’s ability to attract and retain clients, but lengthy timelines for building each integration threaten to hamper both new business sales and client retention.
+Embedded integrations directly address time to market by shortening your team’s integration-building timeline from months—if not years—to days.

-- You need engineers focused on building out your product’s core features.
 Your engineers are uniquely qualified to tackle challenges that are specific to your product and the market problems you’re trying to solve.
 This means that moving them off of critical product-specific initiatives and onto integration-related projects fails to leverage their expertise in the most valuable ways.
+Embedded integrations, however, allows you to get the best of both worlds: engineers can stay on business-critical projects and your team can have the integrations your customers need.

 Related: Comparing build vs buy across a range of considerations

+For the reasons outlined above—embedded integrations don’t require engineering resources and can be taken to market quickly—an embedded iPaaS is best positioned to solve for quantity, without compromising on quality.
 While an embedded iPaaS does come at a cost, it offers greater economies of scale than native integrations.
 Why?
 Because once you’ve connected your product to a modern embedded iPaaS, each integration you add doesn’t require additional headcount or time from your existing dev team.

 Related: 3 reasons to invest in an embedded integration platform

-Looking to build embedded integrations?
+Looking to Build Embedded Integrations?
 Try Workato’s Embedded iPaaS

 Workato, the leader in enterprise automation, offers Workato Embedded Platform, an embedded iPaaS that can provide the following (and much more):